balena-io-experimental/cluebot-server/README.md

 # Contributing
 Looking for ways to improve cluebot?
 Here are some discussed features from Hack Week:

-- 🔨 Google Sheets integration for crowd-sourced questions
+- ✅ Google Sheets integration for crowd-sourced questions
+- ✅ Move to PostgreSQL in production for persistent Heroku database
 - ❌ Add some more Easter Eggs
 - 🔨 Polish Cluebot UI
 - ❌ Reject invalid handles when trying to submit